unimi-dse/63dea3d1/README.md

 ###### Before starting, please require the package:
 ##### require(olympicdom)
-###### You need to install another 5 packages not to get any error; if you have installed the packages written in the DESCRIPTION, you can 'require' the necessary packages with this function:
+###### You need to install some other packages not to get any error; if you have installed the packages written in the DESCRIPTION, you can 'require' the necessary packages with this function:
 ##### reqr_necessary()
 ###### otherwise, you can download & require them with this function:
 ##### necessary_pkgs()